rydmike/flex_color_picker/README.md

 ),
 ```

-The result will look like this
+The result will look like this:

 ![ColorPicker default](/resources/ColorPicker01.png)

-If you like you can change the pick item style and size.
+If you like you can change the pick item style and size, let's make it circular:

 ```dart
 ColorPicker(